-But the expression “only begotten Son” prefigured Christ’s resurrection as the first Son of God (Acts 13:33), and the expression “Son of Man” prefigured the Spirit of Christ as a man.
+But just as the expression “only begotten Son” prefigured Christ’s resurrection as the first Son of God (Acts 13:33), the expression “Son of Man” prefigured the Spirit of Christ as a man.

 Christ was prophetically called the Son of Man in the Psalms:

 Let Your hand be upon the man of Your right hand,

 Upon the Son of Man whom You made strong for Yourself.

 God’s “face” or “presence,” beginning with Genesis 4:14, refers to Christ, “the Son of Man” at God’s right hand.